FlavScents AInsights Entry for 2,3,5,6-Tetramethyl Pyrazine

 4. Use in Flavors

-2,3,5,6-Tetramethylpyrazine is widely used in flavor formulations, particularly in chocolate, coffee, and nut flavors.
-It serves as an impact note, enhancing the roasted and nutty characteristics of these profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and the complexity of the flavor system.
-It is generally stable under typical processing conditions, although it may degrade at very high temperatures or extreme pH levels.
+2,3,5,6-Tetramethylpyrazine is extensively used in flavor formulations to impart roasted, nutty, and cocoa-like notes.
+It is commonly applied in chocolate, coffee, nut, and bakery flavors.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and product type.
+It is stable under typical processing conditions, including moderate heat and pH variations, but may degrade under extreme conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature